TennisVisuals/mcp-charting-points-parser/README.md

 - move MCP .csv files into mcpParse/cache/ sub-directory *(two example files are provided, 'example' and 'testing')*

-Navigae into the 'mcpParse' directory and:
+Navigate into the 'mcpParse' directory and:
 ```
 npm install
 ```